EXPERIENCE AMERICAN AND CHURCH HISTORY BY VISITING WASHINGTON, D.C., NEW YORK CITY, PALMYRA, NAUVOO, WINTER QUARTERS AND

 Day 6 (Sat.
 July 9): PALMYRA: SACRED GROVE / HILL CUMORAH PAGEANT

 Today is an amazing day visiting all the sites in the Palmyra area.
 We begin by visiting the log house of Joseph Smith Sr. and enjoy some reflection time in the Sacred Grove.
 Following this experience we will visit the new Palmyra Temple and then take in the E. B. Grandin Press and Print Shop.
 Nearby is the grave site of Alvin Smith, brother of Joseph.
 We will next visit the Hill Cumorah and review the historical accounts of events.
-This evening we will have the privilege of attending the final performance of the Hill Cumorah Pageant.
 We again overnight in the Palmyra area.

 Day 7 (Sun.
 July 10): NIAGARA FALLS / BOAT TO FALLS / KIRTLAND